- This event has passed.

 Marcus Sedgwick (ticketed event)

-Tickets are required for this event and there are a limited number available.
+Tickets are required for this event.
+You can buy at the door if we haven’t sold out, but there is limited seating in this lovely space.
 We invite you to join us at Twisted Laurel in downtown Asheville for food, drink, and a fascinating presentation by this critically acclaimed, award-winning author.
 It’s an all ages event, and we hope to see plenty of teens and adults.
 Each person attending will need to purchase a ticket, and IDs will be checked at the cash bar.
-Each ticket includes your food and a non-alcoholic beverage plus a copy of Saint Death that you may have signed by the author afterward.
-Scroll down to the Tickets section to purchase.
+Each ticket includes your food and a non-alcoholic beverage plus a copy of Saint Death ($17.99 retail) that you may have signed by the author afterward.
+Scroll down to the Tickets section to purchase. $35 each.

 Event FAQs (Frequently Asked Questions)